Sobriety is like a little car.

 Watching someone else on Day 1, you realize that — for you — there will be no u-turns, there will be no more beginnings.
 You want to see what happens next, the city under the trees, the one coming up, around the next corner.

 There is a day, sooner than you think, when the Drink Now radio station is far out of reach, and there is barely a signal.
 You’re on a straight road, a flat patch of land, silent prairies.
 Great Plains.
 Land so flat you can watch your dog run away for three days.
 Views and sunsets and things you haven’t seen in a long time, if ever.
-How long were you in Maine, dreaming of getting out.
+How long were you in Plymouth, dreaming of getting out.
 Now you’re here.
 Holy.
 You’re actually doing it.
 On your way.